MOST RECENT EMAIL ACTION ALERTS:

 Basic Dialogue Principles

-HISTORY, ANALYSIS AND STRATEGY ON DARFUR, SUDAN (Updated: December, 2016):The following link probes deeper than the standard script regarding the dynamics of Darfur.
+HISTORY, ANALYSIS AND STRATEGY ON DARFUR, SUDAN (Updated: June, 2017):The following link probes deeper than the standard script regarding the dynamics of Darfur.
 It follows the basic adage that the closer our perception of reality, the better our chances of a decent outcome.
 It peels back one layer (there are more) to better anchor our understanding and strategies for bringing an end to the suffering in Darfur and to allow the people of Darfur to determine their own future, rather than being a doormat for others' agendas.

 Anchoring our Views and Actions Regarding Darfur.